Kitware/VTK/Documentation/docs/advanced/json_type_manifests.md

 - `inherits`: single parent class name; omitted for base classes.
 - `properties` / `methods`: PascalCase keys.
 A property with a Get but no Set is marked `"readOnly": true`.
 A `vtk*` value type is emitted as `{ "$ref": "<Class>" }`.
+- `maySuspend`: emitted as `true` on a method that may suspend execution, i.e. yield to the browser event loop and resume later (WebGPU/JSPI await).
+It is set when the C++ method is annotated `VTK_MAYSUSPEND`.
+Omitted (defaults to false) otherwise.
+The flag is the OR of the hint across every same-named overload, so a method dispatched by name is marked suspending if *any* overload can suspend.
+The consumer uses it to call the method through the asynchronous, Promise-returning `invokeAsync` binding instead of the synchronous `invoke`.
+  Because a method is emitted only at the class that first declares it as virtual (overrides are handled by the superclass), annotate the base declaration to mark the method suspending for every backend.

 ## Numeric types